 - Obtain, organize, or develop training procedure manuals, guides, or course materials, such as handouts or visual materials.

-Things a Training or Development Specialist Should Know How to Do
+What Every Training or Development Specialist Should Know

 When polled, Training and Development Specialists say the following skills are most frequently used in their jobs: